-UCU takes the prevailing view that employers adopt a 'zero tolerance' approach, as in the health service and the following points are used to assist in the development of policies at your college or university:
+UCU takes the prevailing view that employers adopt a "zero tolerance" approach, as in the health service and the following points are used to assist in the development of policies at your college or university:

 - Employer policies on workplace violence should be the strongest possible in this respect, and both staff and students should understand what is acceptable behaviour, and what procedures are in place for them to raise what they define as problems.
-Staff and students should also understand clearly the consequences of violent behaviour. - All employers should include the potential for violence against staff as an ever-present hazard, and risk-assess it accordingly. - The precautionary measures that are adopted to ensure staff safety need to be carefully considered - there are many actions that can be taken, from draconian security measures involving constant security presence and restricted access to buildings and the campus, to relative benign measures such as occasional identity card checks and other low-key measures. - Staff training in techniques to defuse potentially risky confrontations can be useful, but should be in support other measures, not the primary control method. - There needs to be clear procedures in place to enable staff to raise concerns before incidents occur, and a reporting procedure when an incident does occur.
-Joint union/management monitoring and review needs to be part of the policy and procedures.
+Staff and students should also understand clearly the consequences of violent behaviour. - All employers should include the potential for violence against staff as an ever-present hazard, and risk-assess it accordingly. - The precautionary measures that are adopted to ensure staff safety need to be carefully considered - there are many actions that can be taken, from draconian security measures involving constant security surveillance and monitoring, heavy security staff presence and restricted access to buildings and the campus, to relative benign measures such as occasional identity card checks and other low-key measures.